escaparrac/IRL-relay-SRT-RTMP/README.md

     3. [Configure a Dynamic DNS service with Duckdns](https://github.com/escaparrac/IRL-relay-SRT-RTMP/tree/main#configure-a-dynamic-dns-service-with-duckdnsorg)

 # SRT with stats monitor (SLS)

+> [!NOTE]
+> You can install the SRT + SRTLA service with single command.
+You need to be logged in as a sudo user, not root:
+> `sudo curl -s -H "Cache-Control: no-cache" -o "install.sh" "https://raw.githubusercontent.com/escaparrac/IRL-relay-SRT-RTMP/main/install.sh" && sudo chmod +x install.sh && sudo ./install.sh`
+> You can still continue installing it command by command with the guide below if you want more flexibility.
+> If you want to remove all the files installed by the script, you can use the next command:
+> `sudo curl -s -H "Cache-Control: no-cache" -o "remove.sh" "https://raw.githubusercontent.com/escaparrac/IRL-relay-SRT-RTMP/main/remove.sh" && sudo chmod +x remove.sh && sudo ./remove.sh`

 ## Perform update and upgrade
 ```